elijahsamuels/rails-generators-readme/README.md

 => #<Author id: 1, name: "Stephen King", genre: "Horror", bio: "Bio details go here", created_at: "2015-11-27 22:59:14", updated_at: "2015-11-27 22:59:14">
 ```

 So it looks like our model has been created properly.
-As you can see, this particular generator created a few different pieces of functionality with a single command, and it did it with minimal code bloat.
+As you can see, this particular generator created a few different pieces of functionality with a single command, and it did it with creating minimal code bloat.

 ## Controller Generators